 Blueberries: Argentina regions have past their peak as significant weather events threaten to close the season early.
 Some quality issues reported in ARG fruit with mold, shrivel, soft fruit.
 Chile is beginning to increase production and both air and boat shipments are starting to hit U.S. ports.
-However, Chilean export inspectors are on strike which could affect both types of shipments.
-Early indications are that this strike is short lived and should only affect the next 3-5 days.
+However, Chilean export inspectors have been on strike which could affect both types of shipments.
 Chilean fruit is reported with good quality.
 Mexican volumes are light as many plants have gone dormant after recent rains and pest issues earlier in the season.